jsilton/jsilton.github.io/_posts/2010-08-07-lets-get-started.md

 ---
 layout: post
 title: Let’s Get Started
 description: This is the first entry and the start of my personal blog.
-I’m not sure where it will take me, but I am definitely excited to start writing, develop a focus, and ultimately enjoy the experience publishing work online.
+I’m not sure where it will take me, but I am definitely excited to start writing and publishing work online.
 date: 2010-08-07
 redirect_from:
   - /lets-get-started/